rururu/sail-pro/README.md

 $ .\run_VR.bat 	    	# Windows
 ```

-5. Wait while programs will be loaded and expert system initialized (see a message in the terminal)
+5. Wait while programs will be loaded and expert system initialized (see a message in the terminal).

 ![screenshot](2.png)

-6. Start time on OpenMap tab (checkbox "Run Timer")
+6. Wait while a panel popup.
+7. Only first time change a boat from "russor" to yours.
+   - For tis go to "Instances" tab.
+Open "NavOb" class:
+       IGIS -> MapOb -> OMGraphic -> OMTRaster -> NavOb.
+   - Select "russor" instance.
+Update a "label" slot.
+   - Also update a slot "onboard" in "VRDashboardControl" instance.
+   - Save the project and restart.
-7. Select the race on a popup panel
+8. Select a race on the popup panel, if needed (race number is on "Z VR Dashboard" tab).
-8. Wait while a boat jump into current position
+9. Wait while the boat jump into current position.
-9. Start Cesium server on the popup panel
+10. Start a "Cesium" server on the popup panel.
-10. Start Cesium client on the popup panel
+11. Start a "Cesium" client on the popup panel.
-11. Go on board of the boat
+12. Go on board of the boat.

 See details in screencasts.
 Some details can be differen of earlier - these are deprecated!